-- The Santa Fe Southern branch of the old AT&SF system, with its lengthy Rail Trail (a "Rail-with-Trail") to the south and southeast of Santa Fe, - The main Burlington Northern Santa Fe (BNSF) line well south of Santa Fe, and - Connected but distinct pieces of the more recently-constructed NM Railrunner Express line.
+- The Santa Fe Southern branch of the old AT&SF system, with its lengthy Rail Trail (a "Rail-with-Trail") to the south and southeast of Santa Fe, - The main Burlington Northern Santa Fe (BNSF) line from Glorieta Pass through the Galisteo Basin to Cerrillos, south of Santa Fe, and - Connected but distinct pieces of the more recently-constructed NM Railrunner Express line.

 Finally, historic roads may also hold promise as trail alignments, and current roads may serve as alignments to connect trails for non-motorized traffic.
-The pre-1937 alignment of Route 66 can be traced west of Santa Fe, through the Caja del Rio area down to La Bajada Village, as well as east toward
+The pre-1937 alignment of Route 66 can be